 Contribute to open‑source blockchain projects for hands‑on learning.

-The Smart Nation framework combines AI, IoT, and blockchain to create secure, data-driven urban systems.
-Blockchain ensures data authenticity across connected devices, preventing tampering and unauthorized access.
+The Smart Nation framework combines AI, IoT, and blockchain to create secure, data‑driven city systems.
+Blockchain ensures data truth across connected devices.
+It prevents tampering and unauthorized access.
 In practice, this means smarter energy grids and more transparent public services.

-Real-world trials in Putrajaya’s smart utility grid show that blockchain-based monitoring reduced data discrepancies by 25% within six months.
-These results highlight how digital infrastructure and blockchain innovation hubs in Malaysia are converging to support the Smart City agenda.
+Real‑world trials in Putrajaya's smart utility grid show that blockchain‑based monitoring cut data errors by 25% within six months.
+These results highlight how digital infrastructure and blockchain innovation hubs in Malaysia are coming together to support the Smart City agenda.

 Category: Smart Infrastructure